Call us: 651-291-7263

 Non-Medical Expenses

 It also covers loss of wages, up to $500 a week and $200 a week (starting 7 days after the accident) for services like house cleaning, laundry, grocery shopping, meal preparation, childcare, and yard work.
-The policy also provides up to $5,000 for funeral costs.
+The policy also provides up to $5,000 for funeral costs in cases of wrongful death caused by a car accident.
 Altogether, the limit is $20,000.

-Is Anything Exclused from Minnesota’s No Fault Insurance?
+Is Anything Excluded from Minnesota’s No Fault Insurance?

-Having an attorney to help navigate this process can significantly increase the damages you recover.
+Having a personal injury attorney during this process can significantly increase the damages you recover.

 You’re eligible to do so if you can prove that the fault of another driver caused the accident or if you meet the following criteria: